Brunch your way around the world in Montréal

 Laure Juilliard

 A Montréal brunch is more than a meal, it's practically a religion.
 Think of it as Québec's version of the traditional family Sunday lunch.
-Whether it's for local fare, exotic cuisine, freshly baked delights or the ambiance of an old-fashioned tea room, here's a list of some of the best brunch spots in town.
-On Saturdays and Sundays, Montréal offers something for all everyone!
+Whether it's for local fare, exotic cuisine, freshly baked delights or the ambiance of an charming tea room, here's a list of some of the best brunch spots in town.
+Weekday or weekend, Montréal offers something for all everyone!

 À la française!